forcriticaltech/forcriticaltech.github.io/README.md

 Our approach involves continuous reevaluation of epistemic norms and interrogation of how knowledge is valued, created, and employed through academic power structures.

-Our Values and Mission Statement (a living document) can be found [here](https://docs.google.com/document/d/1kiY6Wxe1MZ3kAbMi8I8uX3GQejb75AE8DHUT4kId4wQ/edit?usp=sharing)
+Our Mission Statement and Values (a living document) can be found [here](https://docs.google.com/document/d/1kiY6Wxe1MZ3kAbMi8I8uX3GQejb75AE8DHUT4kId4wQ/edit?usp=sharing).

 ## Our Publications
 ### Abolish the #TechToPrisonPipeline